ShamAhmad2022/Frontend-General-Guidance/CODING_STANDARDS.md

 -   `components/`: For shared React components.
     -   `components/forms/`: For form-related components.
     -   `components/guards/`: For route protection components.
-    -   `components/models/`: For modal components.
     -   `components/shared/`: For miscellaneous shared components.
 -   `lib/`: For libraries, helpers, and configurations.
     -   `lib/configs/`: For configurations like Axios and Next-Auth.
     -   `lib/constants/`: For application-wide constants.
     -   `lib/enums/`: For enums and project Routes and backend Endpoint.
     -   `lib/hooks/`: For custom React hooks.
-    -   `lib/Internationalization/`: For handling internationalization.
+    -   `lib/locales/`: For handling localization.
     -   `lib/providers/`: For React context providers.
     -   `lib/schemas/`: For Zod validation schemas.
     -   `lib/store/`: For Redux Toolkit store setup.